Underground Assignments with David Webb

 Films about cave and mine exploration that examine our relationship with a fascinating and exciting subterranean world

 Hello.
-I’m David Webb, now in my 86th year, and at this late stage feeling it is perhaps not too late to share some of my interests and achievements, mainly derived from the chief of these: caving.
+I’m David Webb, now in my 90th year, and at this stage feeling it is perhaps not too late to share some of my interests and achievements, mainly derived from the chief of these: caving.
 This had to be by means of a website, and the daunting prospect of taking this to completion has been made possible thanks to the knowledge, enthusiasm and patience of my grandson Isaac.

 My qualifications for putting this collection together go back to the mid 1980’s when, at the age of 50, I discovered caving.
 I have been producing films about my experiences underground since the 1990s in caving regions around the UK and in Europe, but particularly around Derbyshire.
 Caving is not a solo activity and along the way I have made many friends who have helped me win various awards and complimentary reviews and I have been able to carve out a place alongside other enthusiasts of this demanding but rewarding medium.
 It is relatively recently that video has been taken seriously enough to now take its place alongside the once exclusive club of underground photographers.